vega/vega-lite-api/README.md

 For a basic setup allowing you to build the API and run tests:

 - Clone `https://github.com/vega/vega-lite-api`.
-- Run `yarn` to install dependencies for all packages.
-If you don't have yarn installed, see https://yarnpkg.com/en/docs/install.
+- Run `npm i` to install dependencies for all packages.
-- Once installation is complete, run `yarn build` to build the API generator and generate API source code in the `src` directory.
-Run `yarn test` to additionally run the test suite.
+- Once installation is complete, run `npm run build` to build the API generator and generate API source code in the `src` directory.
+Run `npm test` to additionally run the test suite.

 ## API Reference